-Mera Peak Climbing is the highest as well as one of the most popular and marvelous peaks among 27 peaks allowed by the Nepal Government for climbing and listed by the Nepal Mountaineering Association (NMA).
+Mera Peak Climbing is the highest and one of the most popular and marvelous peaks among 27 peaks allowed by the Nepal Government for climbing and listed by the Nepal Mountaineering Association (NMA).
 In detail, Mera Peak is a mountain in the Mahalangur section, Barun sub-section of the Himalaya, and administratively at Sagarmatha National Park, Nepal.
 Mera Peak contains three summits: Mera North, 6,476 meters (21,247 ft); Mera Central, 6,461 meters (21,198 ft); and Mera South, 6,065 meters (19,898 ft), as well as a smaller "trekking summit", visible as a distinct summit from the south but not marked on most maps of the region.
-Though you may see Mera Peak Climbing packages with 6,654m / 21,832 ft in some sources it has been misunderstood with Peak 41 nearby Mera Peak.
-Nepal Adventure Team assists you to climb Mera Peak North with (6,476 m /21,247 ft) height.
+Though you may see Mera Peak Climbing packages with 6,654m / 21,832 ft in some sources it has been misunderstood with Peak 41 near Mera Peak.
+Nepal Adventure Team assists you in climbing Mera Peak North with (6,476 m /21,247 ft) height.

 Experiences and Difficulties for Mera Peak Climbing

 Additionally, there is no particular point that is difficult but night climbing through glaciers might be tough for the new one and a learning process to handle long night climbing.
 For experienced climbers, it is a technically straightforward ascent which is crucial for acclimatization.
 One also needs to take care of your hydration and maintain a manageable pace.
-Experience on snow, glacier, and ice would be a great advantage though Nepal Adventure Team will be aiding and guiding you.
-However, trekkers require basic alpine skills and need to be comfortable moving on a man rope, clipping in, crampons, and walking axes.
-It is the peak where one can execute the learned techniques but never tested themselves at high altitudes.
-It is popular as it can be adopted with little or no mountaineering experience.
+Experience on snow, glaciers, and ice would be a great advantage though the Nepal Adventure Team will be aiding and guiding you.
+However, trekkers require basic alpine skills and be comfortable moving on a man rope, clipping in, crampons, and walking axes.
+It is the peak where one can execute the learned techniques but never test themselves at high altitudes.
+It is famous as it can be adopted with little or no mountaineering experience.

 Summary Mera Peak Climbing